 We started our journey in Tokyo, a wonderful city that meets all of the expectations one can imagine before having traveled.
 It is busy, extremely efficient, and it is the cleanest city we’d ever visited!
 The flight was long, as you find with European travel, but it seemed much easier somehow and the feelings of jetlag weren’t as apparent.
 In addition, that concern that Japan will feel so alien in culture also wasn’t the case.
-It is much easier than one thinks, you feel very safe and you find the Japanese always willing to lend a helping hand in directions and advice of local customs.
+It is much easier than one thinks: you feel very safe and the Japanese are always willing to lend a helping hand in directions and advice of local customs.

 James in front of the Hozomon gate at the Sensoji Temple in Tokyo

 Once we were settled in, we visited the incredible Tsukiji Fish Market (the one and only time we’d seen a whole tuna being filleted with a ‘katana’ sword!) and the National Museum of Emerging Science and Innovation, or Miraikan, with its frighteningly human robot demonstration.

 After our sightseeing adventures, we made our way to the first concert venue which would be an exchange and performance at a local school.
 An invaluable aspect of touring Japan is having an exchange with a local choir, band, or orchestra for the students to learn from and share with one another.
 This type of communal experience is deeply ingrained in Japanese culture.